tchaudhry91/TCPTailLoss/README.md

     The second task to use nc6 for a file transfer is defined in the file 'file_transfer.py'.
-    The number of bytes to transfer is calculated as follows (MTU*Segments) - (offset*segments).
+    The number of bytes to transfer is calculated as follows (MTU*Segments).
     This is then sent over the network.

     The third task involving creating a tcp dump is also created in a separate file TCPDump.py.
 The method here takes the argument of the filename to which